TuxVinyards/qqX/README.md

 Building on 1.11.0's  large code update and new feature   _mounting of qcow2 drives in a file manager,_

+1.12.01 adds a fix for Quickemu Windows Installer issue [#1475](https://github.com/quickemu-project/quickemu/issues/1475)

-1.12.0 now adds storage maintence tools
+1.12.0 features new storage maintence tools

 - collection size analysis